-4. Commencement and Nominal Expiry Date
+4. Commencement and Nominal Expiry

-- 4.1 This Agreement will commence operation in accordance with section 54 of the Act. - 4.2 The nominal expiry date of this Agreement is 2 July 2027. - 4.3 Where entitlements have accrued prior to the operation of this Agreement, those entitlements will be taken and paid for, or cashed out, either: - (a) according to the terms of the industrial instrument they accrued under; or - (b) according to the terms of this Agreement, whichever is higher.

-4.4 The Employer agrees to commence bargaining for a replacement agreement no later than 6 months prior to the nominal expiry date of this Agreement.
+- 4.1 This Agreement will commence operation in accordance with section 54 of the Act. - 4.2 The nominal expiry date of this Agreement is 2 July 2027. - 4.3 The Employer agrees to commence bargaining for a replacement agreement no later than 6 months prior to the nominal expiry date of this Agreement.